iDigBio/idb-backend/README.md

 The test suite can be run by executing `py.test` (or `pytest`).

 However due to the dependencies mentioned above, you may wish to run the database in docker each time.
+The sleep is needed to allow postgres time to start accepting connections.

     docker run --rm --name postgres_test_idigbio --network host \
       -e POSTGRES_PASSWORD=test -e POSTGRES_USER=test -e POSTGRES_DB=test_idigbio  \
       -d postgres:9.5 && \
-      sleep 3; \
+      sleep 5; \
       py.test ; \
       docker stop postgres_test_idigbio